2p990i9hpral/LingQ_Add-On/GUIDE.md

 - **Enable the Chat Widget**: Toggles the interactive AI sidebar on or off.
 - **Response Language**: Choose `Auto` or specify a target language for AI responses.
 - **Chat Widget Height**: Slider to adjust docked AI chat widget height.
-- **Enable asking with selected text**: When enabled, selecting text in the lesson automatically shows an AI dictionary.
+- **Enable asking with selected text**: When enabled, selecting text in the lesson automatically queries the AI dictionary.
+  - **Manual Query Button**: When this option is disabled, a `Show AI Dictionary for the Selected Word` / `Translate Selected Sentence` button appears inside the chat container upon selecting text.

 ### 3.2 In-Reader Interactive Dictionary & Word Cards